microsoft/vscode-wiki/Extension-API-guidelines.md

 Extension API Guidelines
 =

 This is a loose collection of guidelines that you should be following when proposing API.
-The process for adding API the following
+The process for adding API is the following

 1. read and understand this document
 2. add API into the `vscode.proposed.d.ts` file